iworks/og/readme.txt

 * Added filter `og_twitter_site` to easy setup Twitter @username for site owner.

 = 2.7.9 (2020-06-02) =
-* Improved cache key - now it include plugin version, to avoid get older cache.
+* Improved cache key - now it includes plugin version, to avoid getting older cache.

 = 2.7.8 (2020-06-02) =
 * Fixed an issue with no feature image, but wit multiple images in content.
 Props for [anthonykung](https://wordpress.org/support/users/anthonykung/)